RobertAndion/Discord_Music_Bot/README.md

 ```
 This will unpause a currently paused bot.
 (Should come after a pause command)

+**NEW**

 ```
-.queue (playlist,songlist,upnext)
+.queue <OPTIONAL page number> (playlist,songlist,upnext)
 ```
-This will list all songs to be played next (one continuous list) with the currently playing
+This will list all songs to be played next in pages of 10 with the currently playing
-song at the top labeld as NP: this has replaced the now playing function however it is
-still commented out in the code to be removed in future releases.
+song at the top of page 1 labeled as NP.
+The current page and total pages are displayed
+at the bottom, like so, Page: 5/6 means you are on page 5 out of a total of 6 pages.
+No argument assumes page one, negative or 0 goes to page 1 and a page larger than the total
+goes to the last page.

 ```
 .shuffle